polterguy/phosphorusfive/core/p5.exp/README.md

   jane:doe
 ```

-To accomplish the above task, you would have to use the AND boolean operator (&) such as below
+To accomplish the above task, you would have to use the AND boolean operator `&` such as below.

 ```
 _data